Creating sharded property databasesInfinigraphNot available on AuraIntroduced in 2025.12

 PROPERTY SHARDS { COUNT 3 };

-Creating a sharded database from a URI (online)
+Creating a sharded property database from a URI (online)

-The following examples show how to create a sharded property database by seeding data from one or multiple URIs.
+The following examples show how to create a sharded property database by seeding data from one URI, multiple URIs, and multiple server URIs.

-Example 1: Create a sharded database by seeding from one URI
+Create a sharded property database by seeding from a single URI

-This requires seed data to be in a backup form, and the DBMS will look for foo-sharded-g000.backup, foo-sharded-p001.backup, foo-sharded-p002.backup, and so on at the specified location.
+Therefore, the seed data must be in backup format, and the DBMS looks for foo-sharded-g000.backup, foo-sharded-p001.backup, foo-sharded-p002.backup, and so on at the specified location.

 CYPHER 25 CREATE DATABASE `foo-sharded`